ianlim28/obsidianVault/Product Development/Building the Product - Project Management for PMs.md

 **Background:** Epics are fundamental components in agile development methodologies, serving as a high-level framework to organize and prioritize the development process.
 They stem from the overarching vision of the company, which is translated into actionable goals and metrics.

-**Definition:** An epic is essentially a large, overarching project or initiative that encompasses multiple smaller tasks or features.
+**Definition:** *An epic is essentially a large, overarching project or initiative that encompasses multiple smaller tasks or features*.
 It represents a significant chunk of work that contributes towards a specific goal but is too substantial to be completed in a single sprint (typically a 2-4 week period used in agile methodologies).

 **Characteristics of Epics:**